QULab/Subjective_Speaker_Characteristics/speaker_characteristics/factor_analysis/factor_analysis_SC.md

 dim3: Confidence.

--   Equivalent to that of the interpersonal circumplex.
+-   Equivalent to "dominance" of the interpersonal circumplex.
 In the literature:
 -   Jacobs and Scholl (2005): "durchsetzungsfähig vs. schüchtern",
 -   Wiggins, Trapnell, and Phillips (1988): "sicher-dominant vs. unsicher-unterwürfig"
 -   This is the 3rd dimension for male speech and the 4th dimension for female speech.